tosterius/tosterius/_notes/ml_boosting_trees.md

 <br>
 The most interesting part is in step 3.1.
-To create the first stump in the forest we start with finding the feature that does the best classificaion of our samples.
+To create the first stump in the forest we start with finding the feature that does the best classification of our samples.
 For instance, if our dataset contains four features, we determine which one is the best by creating four stumps.
 Then we calculate the Gini index for these four stumps and select the stump with the lowest value of Gini index as the first stump of the forest.
-Now we need to determine the stumps’s weight in final classificaion, this is done by calculating it's total misclassification error:
+Now we need to determine the stumps weight in final classification, this is done by calculating it's total misclassification error:
 \\[
 \begin{equation}